ledat1205/road-to-msc/datlt/GCP/Preparing for your Professional Data Engineer Journey.md

 - open-source api can also be executed on Flink, Spark, etc
 - parallel task are autoscaled
 - real-time and batch

+operations:
+- ParDo: Allows for parallel processing
+- Map: 1:1 relationship between input and output in Python
+- FlatMap: